isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This article outlines 6 strategies which businesses can use to convert search engine traffic to website visitorship and sales, including tips to make content more searchable, accessible and friendly for visitors.

 * French, J. (2017, April 14).
 Is your brand name limiting your business prospects?
-Retrieved March 30, 2017 from Entrepreneur website: [https://www.entrepreneur.com/article/290906](https://www.entrepreneur.com/article/290906
+Retrieved March 30, 2017 from Laredo Morning Times website: [https://www.lmtonline.com/news/article/Is-Your-Brand-Name-Limiting-Your-Business-11074205.php](https://www.lmtonline.com/news/article/Is-Your-Brand-Name-Limiting-Your-Business-11074205.php)
-)

 This article looks at company and brand names and examines how an inappropriate name can negatively affect the branding for a business and cause it to lose customers.